 (4) Cytoplasm –

-The bacterial cytoplasm contains granules of fats, glycogen, proteins, volutin granules, etc. certain photosynthetic bacteria have chromoplasts helping bacteriochlorophyll or some other photosynthetic pigments ( carotenoids).
+The bacterial Cytoplasm contains fats, glycogen, proteins, volutin granules, etc. Certain photosynthetic bacteria have chromoplasts helping bacteriochlorophyll or other photosynthetic pigments ( carotenoids).

-The pigment and the enzymes are found associated with the internal membrane which is arranged either as lamellae or tubeless or vesicles.
+The pigment and the enzymes are to be associated with the internal membrane, arranged as lamellae or tubeless vesicles.
 These create the so-called Chromatophores.

 (5) Nuclear material or nucleoid or genophore: